Find out how this skin-resurfacing procedure can change the appearance of your skin.

 Dermabrasion can decrease the appearance of fine facial lines and improve the look of many skin flaws, including acne scars, scars from surgery, age spots and wrinkles.
 Dermabrasion can be done alone or in combination with other cosmetic procedures.

 During dermabrasion, your doctor numbs your skin with anesthetics.
 You might also have the option of taking a sedative or receiving general anesthesia, depending on the extent of your treatment.

 Skin treated with dermabrasion will be sensitive and blotchy for several weeks.
 It might take about three months for your skin tone to return to normal.

 Dermabrasion is a skin-resurfacing procedure that uses a rapidly rotating device to sand the outer layers of skin.
-Immediately after dermabrasion, treated skin will be red and swollen.
-The skin that grows back is usually smoother and younger looking.
-The individual pictured provided consent for the photos to be published.
-Similar results cannot be guaranteed because every situation is different.
+Immediately after dermabrasion, treated skin will be reddish and swollen.
+The skin that grows back is usually smoother.

 Dermabrasion can be used to treat or remove:

 Redness and swelling.
 After dermabrasion, treated skin will be red and swollen.
 Swelling will begin to decrease within a few days to one week, but might last for weeks or even months.

 Your new skin will be sensitive and blotchy for several weeks.
 It might take about three months for your skin tone to return to normal.

 Dermabrasion isn't for everyone.
 Your doctor might caution against dermabrasion if you:

 Before you have dermabrasion, your doctor will likely: